tlevine/vlermv/docs/transformers.rst

     Convert a path to a key.

-For example, this is what the default :py:data:`~vlermv.transformers.simple` transformer looks like.
+For example, this is what the :py:data:`~vlermv.transformers.simple` transformer looks like.

 .. literalinclude:: ../vlermv/transformers/simple.py